 Lower GI dietary patterns have been implicated in risk reducing in a variety of other contexts as well.

 Now, among some of the other foods that have a high glycemic index ( ie: white bread, pure glucose), instant oatmeal is surely a superior selection.

 It’s safe to say , however, that instant oatmeal is not quite at the level of steel cut oatmeal when it comes to overall healthfulness.

 And there is something else to consider as well:

 In a 2014 Journal of the American Medical Association study, researchers found that when someone’s overall dietary pattern is quite strong, going out of your way to choose lower glycemic index foods does not offer benefits to risk factors such as insulin sensitivity, blood pressure and blood cholesterol. ( which are all risk factors for chronic disease).

-In other words, if you have a GREAT diet, it might not matter whether you choose instant or steel cut oatmeal for breakfast.
+In other words, if you are otherwise healthy and have a strong dietary pattern, it might not matter whether you choose instant or steel cut oatmeal for breakfast.

 So what is the take home message then?